 The language competencies required are:

-- Spoken and written English or French: ability to understand and speak the other language in routine situations.
+- Spoken and written English or French; ability to understand and speak the other language or an undertaking to acquire it rapidly.

 By applying here, you allow CERN to consider your application for any position it considers relevant with respect to your profile.
 Please ensure you update your profile regularly with any relevant information and that you inform the recruitment service if you wish your file to be removed from the database.